 Well, clearly a lot of site owners think they do.
 But I’ve talked to many who changed their mind after a few weeks of struggling with it.
 They concluded that there are a lot of other things their business needs them to do – things they’re good at doing, and enjoy doing.
 After fooling around with a DIY site builder, many are frustrated and more than willing to turn the project over to a professional.

 I understand the value of saving money.
 Maybe, in the short run, you can save some money with a DIY site, but it’s not free.
 If you factor in the value of your time spent creating the site (your time has value, right?), there are often minimal or no savings compared to hiring a web developer.
 And DIY monthly hosting fees can be higher than hosting on a good business-grade webhost.

 DIY Platform Limitations

 Customization – DIY website builders offer options, but most have to do with appearance, and you pretty much have to go with what they offer.
 As opposed to options, customization of how things work isn’t something that’s available.
-DIY platforms are closed systems, rather than open source, so unless they offer customization as part of their service, it ain’t gonna happen.
+DIY platforms are closed systems, rather than open source, so unless they offer customization as part of their service (and there go the savings!), it ain’t gonna happen.

 Shared Hosting – DIY platforms host on their servers, so you don’t have full control over your own content or the hosting environment.
 Shared hosting is terrible for performance, because your site shares bandwidth with other sites on the server.
 You have no control over the hosting environment, no mechanism for taking steps to improve performance.

 No Backup – Most DIY builders don’t allow full backup of your website.
-If you ever decide to move to another platform (and sooner or later you will), you may be looking at a complete do-over, starting with your content.
+If you ever decide to move to another platform (and sooner or later you will), you may be looking at a complete do-over, including your content.